 It appears most construction companies intend to do exactly that.
-The majority of surveyed construction company owners agree that COVID-19 will accelerate changes in the construction industry that were already in progress, such as sustainable and modular construction.
+The majority of surveyed construction company owners agree that COVID-19 will accelerate changes in the construction industry that was already in progress, such as sustainable and modular construction.
 Most also agree there is an imperative to invest in their ability to pivot and move with these coming shifts and trends.
-Companies who do not are likely to struggle as the construction industry moves rapidly toward a new future.
+Companies that do not are likely to struggle as the construction industry moves rapidly toward a new future.

 Let’s take a look at five of the biggest projected trends for 2021 to see how your company can evolve to thrive throughout these turbulent and uncertain times.